jarun/bcal/README.md

 <a href="https://asciinema.org/a/168719"><img src="https://asciinema.org/a/168719.png" alt="bcal_asciicast" width="600"/></a>
 </p>

-`bcal` (*Byte CALculator*) is a command-line utility for storage, hardware and firmware developers who deal with storage-specific numerical calculations, expressions, unit conversions or address calculations frequently.
-If you are one and can't calculate the hex address offset for (512 - 16) MiB immediately, or the value when the 43<sup>rd</sup> bit of a 64-bit address is set, `bcal` is for you.
+`bcal` (*Byte CALculator*) is a REPL CLI utility for storage expressions, unit conversions or address calculations.
+If you can't calculate the hex address offset for (512 - 16) MiB, or the value when the 43<sup>rd</sup> bit of a 64-bit address is set mentally, `bcal` is for you.

-To perform non-storage general purpose calculations, there's a switch to invoke [`bc`](https://www.gnu.org/software/bc/manual/html_mono/bc.html).
+It has a [`bc`](https://www.gnu.org/software/bc/manual/html_mono/bc.html) mode for general-purpose numerical calculations.

 `bcal` follows Ubuntu's standard unit conversion and notation [policy](https://wiki.ubuntu.com/UnitsPolicy).
 Only 64-bit operating systems are supported.